Welcome to The Kester House & Garden Project!

 I also got an update on the replacement VW Vanagon, with news that the engine swap is finished and they're now working through the rest of the vehicle to bring over all the little goodies from the old vehicle before it goes away.

 The Site: This is a fairly small update, with a little new text on the Energy Efficiency page within the Mechanical section regarding the wrap of the work to Insulate the Exterior Walls, as well as some information on the Wiring page about the Front In-wall Speakers prep work I took care of before sealing up the front wall vapor barrier.
-I think the most significant progress was to get some decisions made regarding the attic hatch while Working Out the Attic Access through a new set of plans, with information available in a new section on the Bedroom page within the Interior section of the site (there's a link to the PDF for the plans on the Specifications page and Project Timeline as well).
+I think the most significant progress was to get some decisions made regarding the attic hatch while Working Out the Attic Access through a new set of plans, with information available in a new section on the Living Room page within the Interior section of the site (although that entry has since been moved to the Bedroom page).
+There's a link to the PDF for the plans on the Specifications page and Project Timeline as well.
 I've also updated the search index, which will take care of this update.

 2024.01.11